egedursun/bimod-lab/README.md

 ---

 **URGENT:**
--> Research about the authentication of websocket logs, do everyone see the logs or only the person who sends the message?
-    - Fix according to the research.
 -> Integrate Website / User Analytics script to your website to track the metrics and KPIs.
 -> [HOLDINGS / BIMOD.IO ENDEAVORS] as concrete implementations with the assistants.
 Completely autonomous systems.
     Mostly for creating Business presence and prestige.